rneiss/free_the_forward/README.md

 # free_the_forward
-A Chrome Browser Plugin that brings the Forward's website back to its socialist roots...
+A Chrome Browser Plugin that brings the Forward's website back to its socialist roots bypassing its newest paywall by pretending to be Google's search indexing bot.

 ### To Install